Support Lalouet, a wellness shop born out of a struggle

 - Fund research to better understand fibromyalgia and find more effective treatments.

-- Make a donation: Choose the amount of your choice and follow the instructions to make your contribution.
+- Make a donation: Choose the amount you wish to give and follow the instructions to make your contribution.

-- Share this fundraising campaign: The more people who contribute, the more we will be able to advance this cause.
+- Share this fundraiser: The more people who take part, the further we can advance this cause.

-- Support the association: Part of the funds will be donated to an association in France to support research and help patients.
+- Support the charity: A portion of the funds will be donated to a charity in France to support research and patient support.

 - Make a donation: Choose the amount you wish to donate and follow the instructions to complete your contribution.